microsoft/vscode-docs/learn/overview.md

 ---
 # Learn to code with Visual Studio Code

-Learning to code is intimidating.
-Set yourself up for success with a tool built for you.
-Start coding quickly with Visual Studio Code, a coding editor that is free and easy to learn.
-Code in any programming language, without switching editors.
+Learning to code is intimidating, so set yourself up for success with a tool built for you.
+Visual Studio Code is a free coding editor that helps you start coding quickly.
+Use it to code in any programming language, without switching editors.
 Visual Studio Code has support for many languages, including Python, Java, C++, JavaScript, and more.
-Begin your journey with VS Code with these [introductory videos](https://www.youtube.com/watch?v=Uvf2FVS1F8k&list=PLj6YeMhvp2S4oEV_bT1Uk3oXfpvGW6Xqy).
+Ready to get started?
+Check out these [introductory videos](https://www.youtube.com/watch?v=Uvf2FVS1F8k&list=PLj6YeMhvp2S4oEV_bT1Uk3oXfpvGW6Xqy).

 ## Coding Packs